CiscoSecurity/sxo-05-security-workflows/docs/account-keys/index.md

 ---

 # Account Keys
-Account keys are what SecureX orchestration calls credentials.
+Account keys are what SecureX Orchestration calls credentials.
 They come in a wide variety of different types that correspond to the types of [targets]({{ site.baseurl }}/targets/) that are available.
 Targets are not required to have account keys, however, for targets with account keys the key type must match the target type.
-SecureX orchestration comes out of the box with some [default account keys]({{ site.baseurl }}/account-keys/default) configured.
+SecureX Orchestration comes out of the box with some [default account keys]({{ site.baseurl }}/account-keys/default) configured.

 ---